Crunchyroll Anime Award for Best Opening Sequence

-The Crunchyroll Anime Award for Best Opening Sequence is a music and sequence award given at the Crunchyroll Anime Awards since its inaugural edition in 2017.
+The Crunchyroll Anime Award for Best Opening Sequence, formerly known as Crunchyroll Anime Award for Best Opening, is a music and sequence award given at the Crunchyroll Anime Awards since its inaugural edition in 2017.
 It is given for the best opening sequence in an anime series from the previous year.
 Winners are determined through a combined voting process by judges and public voting.

 The opening sequence "History Maker" composed by Dean Fujioka in Yuri on Ice first won the award in 2017.
-In the latest edition in 2025, "Otonoke" sung and composed by hip-hop duo Creepy Nuts in Dandadan won the award.
+In the latest edition in 2026, "On the Way" performed by Aina the End in the second season of Dandadan won the award.

 Winners and nominees

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed the sequences in alphabetical order.
 The years given are those in which the ceremonies took place.